 Some disabled spouse and dependent care expenses may qualify as medical expenses if you itemize deductions on Schedule A (Form 1040).
+However, you cannot claim the same expense as both a dependent care expense and a medical expense.
 See Pub.
 503, Child and Dependent Care Expenses, and Pub.
 502, Medical and Dental Expenses, for details.